enasequence/read_docs/submit/sequence/webin-cli-spreadsheet.rst

 - When you come to submit it, the file must use either a '.tsv' or '.tab' format
 - Before submitting, you must compress your spreadsheet with GZIP or BZIP2

-Once you are satisfied with the content of your file and it has been appropriate compressed, return to the page `How to Submit Targeted Sequences <../sequence.html>`_ to continue with your submission.
+Once you are satisfied with the content of your file and it has been appropriately compressed, return to the page `How to Submit Targeted Sequences <../sequence.html>`_ to continue with your submission.